ronakupadhyaya/Horizons-week-03/day3/horizonstarter/README.md

   1. Percentage of the project goal met
     (use [a Bootstrap progress bar](http://www.w3schools.com/bootstrap/bootstrap_progressbars.asp))
   1. List of all contributions showing who and how much.

+## Try to complete exercises up to here on Day 1 of this exercise!

+---

 ### Part 5: Project categories